grantcolley/dotnetwhat/README.md

 * **String** *- a reference type that stores text in a readonly collection of char objects.
 Strings are therefore immutable.*
 * **Struct** *- a value type structure that can encapsulate data and related functionality*
 * **System.Object** *- the base class of all .NET classes*
+* **ThreadStaticAttribute** *- A static field marked with ThreadStaticAttribute is not shared between threads.
+Each executing thread has a separate instance*
 * **Unboxing** *- the process of explicitly converting an objects value, or interface type, to a value type*
 * **Unmanaged resources** *- common types include files, windows, network connections, or database connections*
 * **Unsafe code** *- allows direct access to memory using pointers*